 The OCCC frequently receives questions and complaints from consumers about the negative debt collection practices they experience.
-Examples of unlawful creditor behavior includes excessive amount of telephone calls to debtors, misrepresentation of the facts to third parties, threats of arrest, and illegal repossession.
+Examples of unlawful creditor behavior include excessive amounts of telephone calls to debtors, misrepresentation of the facts to third parties, threats of arrest, and illegal repossession.

 If you have complaints about the collection practices of an OCCC licensed lender, please call the Consumer Assistance Hotline at 800.538.1579 or fill out a complaint form and send it to this agency (mailing address, e-mail address, and fax number provided on the form).